Mikhail Fishman: Career

 In November 2008, Fishman was awarded the Paul Klebnikov Prize for Excellence in Journalism.
 Fishman had been with Klebnikov as the latter was dying after he was attacked on a Moscow street in 2004.

 In March 2010 Fishman was reportedly smeared in a sting involving hookers and cocaine.
 Fishman was quoted by The Sunday Times as saying the "KGB style tactic" was a signal to independent journalists to keep a low profile.

 In 2013 he became editor-in-chief of an online paper startup project for Moscow's metropolitan area, Cityboom, and remained until it was closed in July 2014.

 In the autumn of 2015 Fishman became editor-in-chief of the English-language paper The Moscow Times.
 The last printed edition was published on 6 July 2017, and Fishman left the organisation.

-Since 2015 he has presented an annual program Conversation with Dimitry Medvedev on Dozhd TV.
+Since 2015 he has presented an annual program Conversation with Dimitry Medvedev on TV Rain.
 His weekly current affairs discussion show And so on with Mikhail Fishman appears on the same channel each Friday evening.
 That show discusses major events of the past seven days, puts them into context and examines their implications.

 In a 2017 opinion contribution to CNN, Fishman lamented the pressures that he blamed for "the decline of editorial freedom and professional integrity in journalism in Russia".